microsoft/qsharp-language/Specifications/QIR/Callables.md

 The table is defined as a global constant whose name is the namespace-qualified name of the callable with periods replaced by double underscores, "__".

-There is no need to create wrappers or an implementation table for callables that are never pointed to.
-That is, **a callable that is never turned into a callable value doesn't need either wrapper functions or an implementation table**.

 For the example above, the following would be generated:

 ```LLVM